GordonBeeming-org/solid-tribble/README.md

-# Just another Demo Repo
+# SQL Dev with dev containers

 This repo is 1 of the demos repo's that [Gordon Beeming](https://beeming.dev/) has most likely created.